La Valletta Brianza

 La Valletta Brianza (Brianzöö: La Valetta [la ʋaˈlɛta]) is a comune in the province of Lecco, Lombardy, northern Italy.
-It was created on 30 January 2015 when the two former communes o Perego and Rovagnate merged.
+It was created on 30 January 2015 when the two former communes of Perego and Rovagnate merged.
 The communal seat is located in the latter hamlet.

-It is located about 35 km northeast of Milan and about 13 km south of Lecco.
+It is about 35 km northeast of Milan and about 13 km south of Lecco.

+In 2025, the nunnery at Bernaga was destroyed by fire; all the 20-odd nuns escaped.